tinygo-org/tinygo-site/content/docs/reference/lang-support/stdlib.md

-The compiler gave the following error when this package was imported:
+The compiler gave the following error when running the tests for this package:

-    # encoding/gob
+    panic: reflect: unimplemented: AssignableTo with interface
-    /usr/local/go1.18.6/src/encoding/gob/decode.go:562:21: MakeMapWithSize not declared by package reflect
+    FAIL	encoding/gob	1.418s